 A post at the Graphic Design Blog, 25 logos with hidden messages, shows off many designs that incorporate hidden, or not so hidden but still clever, messages.
+(Note: that blog has vanished from the web, but here’s an alternative post.)
 The Yoga Australia logo, for example, incorporates the map of Australia subtly into the shape formed by the girl’s leg and arm.
-The Big Ten, which actually constitutes eleven teams, managed to work in an “11″ into their logo without diminishing their traditional name.
+The Big Ten, which actually constitutes eleven teams, managed to work in an “11” into their logo without diminishing their traditional name.

 One of the all-time best known logos with a hidden element is that of Federal Express.
 The Fedex logo hides an arrow between the “E” and “x,” presumably intended to communicate speed, forward motion, etc.